OPIOID & BENZO ADDICTION

 If you or someone you know is experiencing any withdrawal symptoms from not using Percocet, contact a physician as soon as possible.
 If a person is convulsing or experiencing a seizure, then call 911 immediately.

-Because the withdrawal symptoms from Percocet can be difficult and painful, and the chance of relapse is high, going to a rehab facility is strongly recommended.
-With medical supervision, a user can come off of Percocet more safely and comfortably instead of going through the detoxification process alone.
+Because the withdrawal symptoms from Percocet can be difficult and physically painful, and the chance of relapse is high, going to a rehab facility like Resurgence Behavioral Health is strongly recommended.
+With our medical supervision, an addict can come off of Percocet safely and comfortably instead of going through the detoxification process alone.

-As with most rehab programs, going through detox is the first step towards recovery.
+Going through detox is the first step towards recovery.
 This means ridding the body of drugs, which may be a medical detox process.
-Detox will give someone a much better chance at rehabilitation and recovery, reducing the chance of a future relapse.
+Detox at Resurgence will give you head start at long term sobriety by reducing the chance of a future relapse, but it’s just the beginning of the process.

-After detox, a rehabilitation program will begin, which usually will last 90 days or more.
-Rehabilitation is important because a user will learn how to live healthily without Percocet as well as start to address what the root issues that started the Percocet abuse in the first place.
-By beginning the healing process and examining the origin of the Percocet addiction, this puts someone in a much better place to live a life of recovery.
-Rehab also provides a safe place to deal with withdrawal symptoms, which can last for months.
+Levels of care after detox are vital for success.
+The Inpatient, Outpatient, and Aftercare phases of treatment are where the recovering addict will learn how to live successfully without Percocet, as well as address the root issues that started the Percocet abuse in the first place.
+By beginning the healing process after detox and examining the origin of the Percocet addiction, patients have their best chance for a drug free and happy life.
+Treatment at Resurgence provides a safe place for patients to learn to deal with the withdrawal symptoms that can last for months.

-Recovery from Percocet addiction may not be easy, but it can save someone’s life.
-If you or someone you love is struggling with a Percocet addiction, reach out to a qualified treatment center and begin the healing process today.
+Recovery from Percocet addiction is not easy.
+If you or someone you love is struggling with a Percocet addiction, reach out to us to help begin the healing process today.